-Section 44(1)(a) of the FOIA provides that information is exempt from release if its disclosure is prohibited by, or under any enactment.
-Under Section 23 of the Civil Aviation Act 1982, information which relates to a particular person (which includes a company or organisation) and has been supplied to the CAA pursuant to an Air Navigation Order is prohibited from disclosure (a copy of this exemption can be found below).
+Section 44(1)(a) provides that information is exempt from disclosure if its disclosure is prohibited by, or under, any enactment.
+Under Section 23 of the Civil Aviation Act 1982, information which relates to a particular person (which includes a company or organisation) and has been supplied to the CAA pursuant to an Air Navigation Order is prohibited from disclosure.
+A copy of this exemption can be found below.